"Now Listen to Me..."

 The next to last TCM recommendation has been reviewed in Opening Up a Treasure: The Night of the Hunter.
 This highly expressionistic Grimm-like fable appears as if conveyed from a child's point of view.
 The "hunter" will appear Monday, July 18 at 10:30pm PST.

 My final TCM film to see is The Lineup.
 Like this month’s earlier TCM recommendation Charley Varrick, this tightly-woven little crime caper was directed by expert craftsman Don Siegel.
-Released in 1958, its focus, on the ongoing thoughts and behaviour of its criminals, makes The Lineup exemplary of film noir’s concluding part of its classic timeline (1940 - 1959).
+Released in 1958, this film's focus, on the ongoing thoughts and behaviour of its criminals, makes The Lineup exemplary of film noir's concluding classic timeline (1940 - 1959).